 Adults who are most likely to have sleep apnea:

 Obstructive sleep apnea can also occur in children who snore.
 If a child snores, this should be discussed with the child's doctor or health care provider.

-Signs and symptoms of
+Signs and symptoms

 The most common signs of sleep apnea are:

 Family members may notice the symptoms before a sufferer does.
 Otherwise, a person would not likely be aware that he or she had problems breathing during asleep.

 Others signs of sleep apnea may include: